- How many classes can I register for?

 - What time does racing start?

 Approximately 11:00 am on Sunday, weather permitting.
-We will get started earlier on Monday.
+We will get started earlier on Monday and Tuesday

 - My class has more than 34 riders.
 How do I find out what division I am in?

-Class divisions will be selected by random computer draw and will be posted at the Inspection Garage Sunday morning after Registration closes.
+Class divisions will be selected by random computer draw and will be posted at the Inspection Garage Sunday and Tuesday mornings after Registration closes.

 - Do I have to qualify for the Main event?